 - AUM Earth Week: A week long of events to create and increase awareness among the AUM community of the entire "Go Green" movement and its importance.

-- Warhawk Reusable Bags at Professors n'Pajamas: In order to help reduce the amount of plastic bags used on campus and increase awareness on that matter among the AUM community, the Sustainability Committee and the AUM Green Alliance distributed roughly 400 reusable bags during Professors n'Pajamas.
+- Warhawk Reusable Bags at Professors n'Pajamas: In order to help reduce the amount of plastic bags used on campus and increase awareness on that matter among the AUM community, the Sustainability Committee and the AUM Green Team distributed roughly 400 reusable bags during Professors n'Pajamas.